 Reached by the Penang Hill Funicular Railway, the 2,700ft Penang Hill was used a cooler retreat during the British colonial period and many prominent bungalows were built here, as well as the original official residence of the Governor.
 You can still see the Post Office and Police Station.
 After an included lunch, you are free to enjoy the afternoon at leisure.

-Today we fly to Sandakan in Malaysian Borneo for a one night stay at the three-star superior Sabah Hotel with breakfast.
-Founded in 1879 by the British North Borneo Company and with fascinating colonial history, Sandakan is a charming small port on the eastern side of Borneo.
-We include a city tour which includes Sandakan Memorial Park
+After a leisurely breakfast, today we fly to Sandakan for a one night stay at the three-star Sabah Hotel with breakfast.
+Founded in 1879 by the British North Borneo Company and with fascinating colonial history, Sandakan is a charming small port town on the eastern side of Borneo.

 A day at leisure to enjoy they huge sandy beach and extensive swimming pools at your hotel.
 There is also a 400-acre nature reserve adjacent to the resort as well as championship 18-hole golf course and superb Spa.
 Choose from five restaurants and two bars – this is the best spot to watch the spectacular sunset over the South China Sea.

 A further day to relax or take a walk through the Nature reserve and see some of the flora and fauna that are native to the local area

 On arrival, transfer to the four-star Swissotel Merchant Court, with breakfast, well located next to the many restaurants of Clarke Quay.

 Today you have the opportunity to explore Singapore’s unique blend of Indian, Chinese and Malay influences.
 We’ll enjoy a tour of the riverfront area and spend time in the beautiful botanic gardens, of which the Orchid enclosure is an outstanding feature.